paulg78/osb/readme-OSB.md

-EDIT	days/:id/slots/:id/edit	get	display slot edit form Update	   days/:id/slots/:id 	put	update slot in db Delete	   days/:id/slots/:id	delete	delete slot from db
+EDIT	days/:id/slots/:id/edit	get	display slot edit form Update	   days/:id/slots/:id 	put	update slot in db Delete	   days/:id/slots/:id	delete	delete slot from db Add student	days/:id/slots/:id/students/:id  	put	add student to slot in db

+This way worked but changed this route to the above version.
 Add student	days/:id/slots/:id/scheduleStudent  	put	add student to slot in db (not post since we aren’t creating something new, just updating (:id typically not sent with post because it doesn’t yet exist when creating.
 Makes sense because it is modifying a slot but can’t use days/:id/slots/:id put